Guidebook/api-docs/source/v1/includes/_answersets.md

-# SurveyAnswerSets
+# FormAnswerSets

-## Listing `SurveyAnswerSets`
+## Listing `FormAnswerSets`

-This endpoint will list all `SurveyAnswerSets` that are owned by your Account.
+This endpoint will list all `FormAnswerSets` that are owned by your Account.

 <aside class="notice">
-You must be using a Guide that is configured to use the new Surveys feature that launched June 2019.
-Legacy surveys are not supported for the Open API.
+You must be using a Guide that is configured to use the new Forms feature that launched June 2019.
+Legacy forms are not supported for the Open API.
 </aside>